martin12333/Readable-Lisp-S-expressions/Install-howto.md

 For the impatient: QuickLisp Common Lisp library install
 ========================================================

-If you just want to *use* the "readable" library from Common Lisp code, QuickLisp is the easy solution.
-This approach will not install tools such as "sweeten" or "unsweeten", but for a lot of Common Lisp users that may be okay.
+If you're completely impatient, and if you just want to *use* the "readable" library from Common Lisp code, QuickLisp is the easy solution.
+This approach will not install tools (such as "sweeten" or "unsweeten"), but for a lot of Common Lisp users that may be okay.

-First, install *[ASDF](http://common-lisp.net/project/asdf/)* (clisp users see below) and *[QuickLisp](http://www.quicklisp.org/)*.
-A QuickLisp install should simply involve starting your implementation of Common Lisp, downloading QuickLisp, then running *(load "quicklisp.lisp")* and then *(quicklisp-quickstart:install)*.
-Then download and install readable as a library using:
+First, install *[QuickLisp](http://www.quicklisp.org/)*.
+A QuickLisp install should simply involve starting your implementation of Common Lisp, downloading the [QuickLisp](http://www.quicklisp.org/) file, starting your implementation of Common Lisp (such as *clisp* or *sbcl*), then running:

+    (load "quicklisp.lisp")
+    (quicklisp-quickstart:install)  ; Install QuickLisp (also installs ASDF) (ql:add-to-init-file)           ; Add QuickLisp to your Lisp init file

+That's it, QuickLisp is now installed!
+As discussed in the Common Lisp tutorial, from now on you can load the "readable" library just by doing this:

     (ql:quickload "readable")

-That's it!
-That will download the current "master" version using git, and by default put it under "~/quicklisp".
+The first time you run *(ql:quickload "readable")* the QuickLisp system will download the current "master" version of the "readable" library using git.
+By default QuickLisp will put the library code inside "~/quicklisp".

 If these impatient approaches aren't enough, let's go through it step-by-step.